jkingok/rwe-pwa/README.md

 and set it to a higher port `echo 2222 | sudo tee /etc/ssh/sshd_config.d/port.conf`, and then generate a key `ssh-keygen -f /mnt/shared/droid_key && cat /mnt/shared/droid_key.pub | tee -a ~/.ssh/authorized_keys`.

+*While that works things got complicated fast in terms of typing* - **GBoard** is fine but I probably need a better keyboard, and a bigger screen.
+So I'm *also* using my **Chromebook** via the Debian Linux environment and **Visual Studio Code**.
+Similar setup to the above applies.

 ## Plan

 I like being able to make a PWA on my phone so we'll start with